 Let’s assume that Proof-of-Stake does turn out to be possible and finds usage in a cryptocurrency.
 When this happens, the days of Proof-of-Work are counted.
-That is because Proof-of-Stake is inherently less expensive for the community to finance.
+That is because Proof-of-Stake is inherently less expensive.

 The security provided by both Proof-of-Work and Proof-of-Stake originates in the limited supply of capital to all actors.
 The only thing between a bad actor and a 51% attack is the capital needed to stake the necessary amount of currency or buy the necessary amount of mining hardware.
 Both Proof-of-Stake and Proof-of-Work are thus essentially proofs of capital.